volodymyrhudyma/blog/content/blog/reduce-method-in-javascript.md

 console.log("Res: ", result);
 ```

-The following logs will be printed to the console:
+The following logs are printed to the console:

 ```javascript
 'Acc: ' 0